 - add hot oil into dough helps to make crispy nasta.

-- knead the smooth and tight dough for nasta.
+- knead smooth and tight dough for nasta.

-- make a cut into the center of the triangle so it will never puff up while frying.
+- make a cut into centre of triangle so it will never puffs up while frying.

-- fry nasta on medium flame till it becomes crispy and golden brown from both sides.
+- fry nasta on medium flame till it become crispy and golden brown from both the sides.